lslezak/agama-devtools/README.md

 This repository contains a set of helper scripts and tools useful for developing the [Agama installer](https://github.com/agama-project/agama).

+> [!WARNING]
+>
+> *The whole repository is considered experimental, there is no support for
+> using the tools or the documentation included here!
+Use at your own risk!*

 ## Content

 ### Agama scripts

-- [rest-api](./agama/rest-api/) - helper scripts for interacting with the new Agama v2 REST API (still in development)
+- [rest-api](./agama/rest-api/) - helper scripts for interacting with the new Agama v2 REST API

+## Live ISO

 - [live-iso](./live-iso/) - helper script for modifying and rebuilding the Agama installation ISO images.
+Allows customizing or extending the installer.

 ## Network scripts